IntersectMBO/cardano-node-tests/README.md

 <destination dir>/babbage/start-cluster-hfc
 ```

 After the cluster starts, keys and configuration files are available in the `<your path to cardano-node repo>/state-cluster0` directory.
-The pools-related files and keys are located in the `nodes` subdirectory, genesis keys in the `shelley` and `byron` subdirectories, and payment address with initial funds and related keys in the `byron` subdirectory.
+The pool-related files and keys are located in the `nodes` subdirectory, genesis keys in the `shelley` and `byron` subdirectories, and payment address with initial funds and related keys in the `byron` subdirectory.
 The local faucet address and related key files are stored in the `addrs_data` subdirectory.

-To restart the cluster (eg, after upgrading `cardano-node` and `cardano-cli` binaries), run
+To restart the cluster (eg, after upgrading `cardano-node` and `cardano-cli` binaries), run:

 ```sh
 ./scripts/restart_dev_cluster.sh
 ```

-## Test coverage of Cardano-CLI commands
+## Test coverage of Cardano CLI commands

-To get test coverage of Cardano-CLI commands, run tests as usual (`make tests`) and generate the coverage report JSON file with
+To get test coverage of Cardano CLI commands, run tests as usual (`make tests`) and generate the coverage report JSON file with:

 ```sh
 cardano-cli-coverage -i .cli_coverage/cli_coverage_*.json -o .cli_coverage/coverage_report.json